dbis-uibk/CFX-Metric/README.md

   - recommenders_training - contains code related to VAE and MLP recommenders training.
   - LXR_training - contains code for training LXR model for explaining a specified recommender.
   - metrics - contains code related to model evaluation.
-* **baselines**: contains code for LIME and SHAP baselines.
-* **checkpoints**: presently, this folder is empty.
-It is the designated location for saving and loading the trained model's checkpoints.
+* **checkpoints**: It is the designated location for saving and loading the trained model's checkpoints.
 The checkpoints developed during our project are stored in the 'checkpoints' folder on the [drive](https://drive.google.com/drive/u/3/folders/1nD0_5asi4B9dyUN_JYoYT5QJPYeAMWCD).

 ## Requirements